AlanKostrick/reviews-iteration-3/README.md

  	* (10 points for add, 10 points for removal)

-#### On your own: Using either HTML forms or Ajax requests, dynamically add and remove Categories
+#### On your own: Using either HTML forms or Ajax requests, dynamically allow the user to remove Comments
   * (10 points for add, 10 points for removal)

 #### Code Style/Cleanliness